EternityForest/THUNDERWARS/README.md

 ### Storage pouch page

 This is important for keeping track of your sticky notes.
 Often included with planner kits.
+Be sure to have a large one that actually fits the sticky notes, the 3 section card holders don't.

 ### Today marker ruler
 For quick access in the GENERAL LOG, often included with planner kits.